tylercx62/tylercx62.github.io/_pages/about.md

 title: "About"
 permalink: "/about/"
 header:
-  image: "/images/about1.jpg"
+  image: "/images/about3.jpg"
 ---

-I'm a Data Scientist.
+Keep learning and enjoying.